Service of process is the formal procedure of delivering documents to another party in litigation.

 However, there are other sections of Florida Statute, Chapter 48, which may apply to your case.
 For instance, substitute service of process

 can be made pursuant to Florida Statute 48.161

 if the party to be served is a non-resident or is concealing his or her whereabouts.

 A party seeking to obtain substitute service pursuant to Florida Statute 48.161 or 48.181 must be able to demonstrate that the defendant is a non-resident or is concealing her whereabouts.
 Furthermore, to perfect substituted service under Florida Statute 48.161 and 48.181, a party must not serve the Secretary of State and also must mail a copy of the summons and complaint to the party to be served by registered or certified mail.
 When service is attempted on a party who is a natural person, the receipt must be signed by the defendant and filed with the court.

 It is very important to understand that substituted service of process is an exception to the general rule that a defendant be personally served, so a party seeking to obtain substituted service of process must strictly comply with the statutory requirements so due process guarantees are preserved.

 It is very important to ensure proper service of process.
 When service of process fails to comply with statutory requirements, it is insufficient and will likely be quashed.

-The litigation attorneys at Battaglia, Ross, Dicus & McQuaid, P.A. are experienced in numerous areas of the law.
+at Battaglia, Ross, Dicus & McQuaid, P.A. are experienced in numerous areas of the law.
 Our skilled litigators are well-versed in the service of process statute, as well as moving to quash defective service of process.